ashwinreddy/blog/_notes/Public/Works/Antifragile.md

 ---
-title: "Antifragile"
+title: "antifragile"
 feed: hide
 tags: book
 ---

-> I want to live happily in a world I don't understand. -- Taleb
+> i want to live happily in a world i don't understand. -- Taleb

-_Antifragile: Things That Gain from Disorder_ is a book by Nassim Taleb, about how systems deal with [[Chaos]] and Black Swans.
+_antifragile_ is a book and [[concept]] by Nassim Taleb, about how systems deal with [[chaos]] and Black Swans.
 Broadly, there are three categories of systems on a spectrum.

 |Type|Figure|Meaning|
 |-------|-----|--------|